Have a Question?

 ISOVUE® (Iopamidol Injection)

-*The ISOVUE (Iopamidol Injection) Imaging Bulk Package is for use with an automated contrast injector or a contrast management system approved or cleared for use with it.
+ISOVUE-300, -370 Imaging Bulk Package is for use only with an automated contrast injection system, contrast management system, or contrast media transfer set approved or cleared for use with ISOVUE-300, -370 Imaging Bulk Package.

 IMPORTANT SAFETY INFORMATION: